syncfusion-content/javascript-docs/js/api/ejTimePicker.md

-Updates the TimePicker textbox with current system time.
+Updates the current system time in TimePicker.